-A 2 stroke engine is more simple and more straightforward and only requires you to purchase gasoline that is already mixed with oil.
-In contrast, a 4 stroke engine requires you to buy fuel and oil separately, and mix them yourself.
+A 2 stroke engine is simpler and only requires you to purchase gasoline already mixed with oil.
+In contrast, a 4-stroke engine requires you to buy fuel and oil separately and mix them yourself.

-However, 4 stroke engines are generally more durable and powerful.
-Another thing to keep in mind is that mixed gas can damage a 4-stroke engine, but it won’t have any effect on a 2-stroke engine.
+However, 4-stroke engines are generally more durable and powerful.
+Another thing to remember is that mixed gas can damage a 4-stroke engine, but it won’t have any effect on a 2-stroke engine.
 Ultimately, the decision of which type of engine to choose depends on your individual needs and preferences.

 Using Mixed Gas in a 4-Stroke Engine

-Before you start a 4-stroke engine, it is important to drain the mixed gas and replace it with the proper gas for the 4-stroke engine.
-This is because oil combined with gasoline can clog up four-stroke engines, causing overheating.
+Before you start a 4-stroke engine, it is essential to drain the mixed gas and replace it with the proper gas for the 4-stroke engine.
+This is because oil and gasoline can clog up four-stroke engines, causing overheating.